COMP122/echo.mips/README.md

             i++;
           }
           ```
-       1. Incorporate the following MIPS that is equivalent to the above Java loop
+       1. Incorporate the following MIPS loop into your program
+          -  this loop is equivalent to the above Java loop
           ```
                  li $t1, 0              # i=0
           loop:  bge $t1, $t0, done     # for ( ; i < argc ; ) {